-The only mode suitable for deep exposures is the standard, rectangular mode, the so-called $5 \times 5$ dither (see Section 4.2.1).
+The only mode suitable for deep exposures is the standard, rectangular mode, the so-called 5×5 dither (see Section 4.2.1).
 Any observation to be performed in a non-standard observing mode has to be justified explicitly by the proposer (via an entry in PGT).
 Non-standard mode observations are those, which intend to use the hexagonal dither, or staring, or any customized dither patterns including scans.
+Starting in AO-13, custom patterns will be considered for proposals only for A-grade proposals, and their scheduling will be on a best effort basis (see also Section 4.2).